Keyboard shortcuts

 sudo vim /etc/fail2ban/jail.local

-• SSH jail enabled by default
+SSH jail (sshd) is enabled by default - no extra configuration needed.